Skip to main content

 The active file is selected via the --env flag:

-# Use development settings
+# Use develop settings

-fastman serve --env=development
+fastman serve --env=develop

 # Use staging settings